mathigon/textbooks/triangles-and-trigonometry/content.md

 > id: labels

 ::: column.grow
-For convenience, we usually label triangles in the same way.
+For convenience, we always label triangles in the same way.
 The vertices are labelled with capital letters [_A_, _B_ and _C_](target:vertex), the sides are labelled with lowercase letters [_a_, _b_ and _c_](target:side), and the angles are labelled with Greek letters [α, β and γ](target:angle) (“alpha”, “beta” and